Code Name: Wild Geese

 Code Name: Wild Geese (Arcobaleno selvaggio, Geheimcode: Wildgänse) is a 1984 West German-Italian Euro War film directed by Antonio Margheriti and starring Lewis Collins in the first of their three mercenary war films.
-Despite the films title, Code Name: Wild Geese is not the sequel to The Wild Geese film, but a derivative film.
+Despite the film's title, Code Name: Wild Geese is not the sequel to The Wild Geese film, but a derivative film.
 Kim Newman described the film as closer to the director's films such as The Last Hunter and Cannibal Apocalypse.

 Plot

 In Hong Kong, DEA man Fletcher (Borgnine) heads an operation to cut off the supply of opium to the west; to fund this operation Fletcher has found himself allied with wealthy American businessman Brenner.

 Brenner and his partner, ex-mercenary Charlton, employ Robin Wesley, a father who's still grieving over his dead heroin addict son, to destroy opium factories in the Golden Triangle.
 Wesley's team consists of other mercenaries from around the world, some of whom have been on the wrong side of the law (China and Klein).

 As the team enters the Golden Triangle by boat, Fletcher, Brenner and Charlton remain in Hong Kong, waiting on every piece of news transmitted from their base.
 After travelling a distance down river, the team disembark for a march through the jungle, where they meet up with Kim and his guerrilla fighters.
 Kim and his men guide Wesley's team through the jungle to a remote base located in a quarry.
 One of Kim's men and Klein each eliminate a sentry in a watch tower.
 As Wesley, China, Klein, Stone and Kim and his men prepare to descend the steep incline into the quarry, Arbib and Kowalski rig a rope slide across the top of the quarry.
 First Kowalski slides over the communications hut before dropping through the bamboo roof, killing one soldier and capturing the other, even though he's been impaled through his upper left arm by a foot long piece of bamboo.
 Then Arbib drops into the sleeping quarters hut, where he's forced to kill all the occupants, who are awakened and try to attack him.
 The rest of the commandos descend the steep quarry sides and shoot any enemy that escape from Kowalski and Arbib, except for China, who secures the base's lone helicopter and readies it for flight.
 With the base secured, Kim removes the bamboo splinter from Kowalski's arm and bandages it while Wesley uses the base's radio to inform his own base that they have captured the helicopter intact.
 Leaving Kowalski with two of Kim's men to guard the base and its radio, the rest join China aboard the helicopter, which takes off and heads deeper into the triangle.